plup2/cdts-sgdc-react-poc/cdts-sgdc-react/README.md

 ## Navigation

--to be completed- (expand on routeNavigateTo property)
+-to be completed- (expand on routeNavigateTo property, example with react-router-or refer to sample)

 ## CDTS Context